Shivakumar-hm/Java/README.md

 2 types:

 1. Checked Exceptions. --> Exceptions which are identified by the java compiler.
+    Examples:
-    Examples: 1.
-IOException,
+    1. IOException,
     2. FileNotFoundException,
     3. InterruptedException, etc..,

-3. Un-checked Exceptions. --> Exceptions which are not identified by the java compiler.
+2. Un-checked Exceptions. --> Exceptions which are not identified by the java compiler.
+    Examples:
-    Examples: 1.
-ArithmeticException,
+    1. ArithmeticException,
     2. NullPointerException,
     3. NumberFormatException,
     4. ArrayIndexOutofBoundException, etc..,

+try {
+//specify the statement which causes exception.
+}
+catch(Exception type) {
+//write the code
+}